mongodb/docs/source/administration/monitoring.rst

    - :doc:`/reference/database-statistics`
    - :doc:`/reference/collection-statistics`

-   MongoDB also provides a :ref:`REST interface <rest-interface>` that provides an overview of this diagnostic data in web-access able interface.
+   MongoDB provides a :ref:`REST interface <rest-interface>` that displays an overview of this data in web-access able interface.

    `10gen <http://10gen.com/>`_ provides a hosted monitoring service which collects and aggregates these data to provide insight into